Diversity at Duquesne

 Our Office of Diversity and Inclusion (ODI) provides programming and services to help develop a diverse student population.
 The office is further committed to meeting the needs of historically underrepresented students of color.

 Opportunities through the ODI include mentorship programs, community service projects, networking events and opportunities to engage alumni and community leaders.
-A wide variety of programming for students, including guest lectures and panel discussions and social gatherings, such as a 'Soul Food Sampler' and 'Hip Hop and Social Action' are offered.
+A wide variety of programming for students, including guest lectures, panel discussions and social gatherings is offered.
 The ODI also provides opportunities such as a book club, designed to engage members of the community in dialogues about addressing issues of diversity and social justice.

-To learn more about the ODI, please contact Jeff Mallory, Director of the Office of Multicultural Affairs
+To learn more about the ODI, please contact Jeff Mallory, assistant vice president of diversity, inclusion and student advancement.

 International Student Resources

 With a population that includes students from more than 90 countries, Duquesne offers many opportunities for students from all cultural, socioeconomic and religious backgrounds to learn from one another and gain a global perspective in their studies.
 Outside of the classroom, students participate in a wide variety of cultural programming and activities each year.
 In fact, our International Student Organization is one of the largest and most active student-lead organizations on campus.

 At the same time, our size allows us to work individually with our international students, ensuring a smooth transition to Duquesne.
 Our Office of International Programs (OIP) helps guide students through the admissions process and ensures that necessary documents are submitted.
 The OIP also offers personalized service for incoming students.
 Our Cultural Ambassador program matches each incoming international student with a current student who can answer questions and serve as a dedicated resource.